crevillo/ezb/Readme.md

 It will also allow to not have repeated code in your projects and also update all of them at once.

-In an ezpublish you should not take any of the provided files.
+iIn an ezpublish you should not take any of the provided files.
 So, maybe you don't want to track them either.

 ## The goal